klsjadhf/Makeathon-Group4/pmSerial_test/README.md

 using analog input to test code.
-for actual sensor, uncomment lines 20, 39 and comment lines 37, 38 in pm.cpp
-using uart1, tx -> pin 18, rx -> pin19
+using uart1, tx -> pin 32, rx -> pin 33
 pin connection can be changed in pm.h
 in pm.h, put `#define PM_DEBUG 1` to enable debug messages to serial